jmd-dk/concept/_sources/tutorial/gadget.rst.txt

 choice of using 'cell-centred' grid discretisation is made, whereas GADGET-2 uses 'cell-vertex' grid discretisation.
-In effect this means that the potential grids of the two codes are shifted by half a grid cell relative to each other, in all three dimensions.
+In effect this means that the potential grids of the two codes are shifted by half a grid cell relative to each other, in all three dimensions (see the ``cell_centered`` :ref:`parameter <cell_centered>` for more information).
 This detail oughtn't matter much, but the grid structure imprinted on the particle distribution, together with the fact that our simulations are rather small (:math:`N = 64^3`), makes for an exaggerated effect.

 We can force CO\ *N*\ CEPT to use cell-vertex discretisation by specifying